Choosing strong passwords

 It is actually more important to choose unique passwords for the services you use, than it is to choose very long ones.
 Do not make it too hard for yourself to remember very many long ones.

-A very useful way to choose very strong passwords, is to use the XKCD approach.
-This is a password made up of four randomly chosen words.
+A very useful way to choose very strong passwords, is to use a passphrase.
+This is a password made up of (at least) four randomly chosen words.
 It is as easy to remember as four randomly chosen letters, but it results in very strong passwords.
-For example an XKCD password could be:
+For example a passphrase could be:

-or to make it compatible with service that insists on punctuation marks and Capitals:
+or to make it compatible with a service that insists on punctuation marks and Capitals:

 Other approaches to choosing strong passwords